Reprinted from iSPY Visuals –

 I am glad I didn’t know these numbers when I became an entrepreneur.
 They certainly would have given me pause.
 However, progress is made by the fearless.
 Being a woman in business means there is often a reason to pause, and we mustn’t.
 My company is hoping to raise $1 million in the next year, so while the numbers above are daunting, we move forward… fearlessly.

-iSPY is a technology driven business that helps Creative Pros search for images (stills and video) across platforms.
+iSPY is a technology used to search for topics across platforms.

 To date, iSPY has raised $150,000.00 and we are in beta.
 We expect to begin generating revenue in the coming months, and are positioned where we can start raising growth capital in a Series A round.
 I know that we need to grow quickly to be able to cement our position in the industry.
 To do this, I will be seeking $1 million.